What does BMW Check Engine Light mean?

 This procedure only allows you to read and clear codes from the ECU / DME / DDE.

 If you have other problems, a generic OBD2 scanner will not read and clear the codes.
-In other words, a generic OBD2 scanner is only able to read and clear codes from the ECU but not from other modules, including ABS, SRS, Airbag, DSC, Stability Control, EGS Transmission, etc.
+In other words, a generic OBD2 scanner can only read and clear codes from the ECU but not from other modules, including ABS, SRS, Airbag, DSC, Stability Control, EGS Transmission, etc.

 Note that you can read the codes, but you can't clear them unless you fix the problem that triggered the code.
 If you don't fix the underlying problem, the light and the code will return.
 It returns right away; in other cases, it can take a day or two.